nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

 !!!info "It should be similar to this (`xxxxx` will be different):"
-    `mongodb+srv://nightscout:<password>@cluster0.xxxxx.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`
+    `mongodb+srv://nightscout:<password>@cluster0.xxxxx.mongodb.net/?retryWrites=true&w=majority`
 </br>

-o) Invent a name for your database, this is not a critical information (for example `mycgmic`), note that default is `myFirstDatabase`.
+o) Invent a name for your database, this is not a critical information (for example `myCGMitc`).
 Only letters and numbers, no spaces.

 Database Name (write here ->) <input type="text" id="mydB" value="click here, delete and put your own" size="30">